 This is a really popular USB condenser mic and for good reason.
 Standing about a foot tall on your desk, it’s got a great sound, is really solid, reliable, and most importantly it’s convenient.
 I know many of you don’t really want to bother with the whole XLR setup.
 You just want to be able to plug and play.
 If that sounds like you, then this may be a great option.

-At around $100, it’s a quality investment due to performance and convenience.
+At it’s price, it’s a quality investment due to performance and convenience.
 Being that it’s USB, you won’t have to tinker around with extraneous XLR gear.
 What is XLR?
-Some folks get scared off from USB set ups because they seem cheap and easy, but not satisfying (like 2 dollar hooker :D).
+Some folks get scared off from USB set ups because they seem cheap and easy, but not satisfying.
 What you’re getting here is a versatile piece of equipment with great sound quality.

 Called exceptional, this mic handles a variety of applications very well.
 I’ve seen it endorsed mostly for Skype, conference calls, pod-casting, you-tube, and anything that requires voice-over.
 You may not want to pick this up as your primary vocal mic, but it has been known to handle that as well.